-One of the most magical elements in the art of luthiery, is bending wood into guitar sides.
-You are taking something thin and fragile, that is very stiff, and bending it into a series of curves, in order to become a guitar.
-It is literally defying common sense that this is even possible, yet it is.
-I use a side bending device that features 3 150 watt light bulbs, a cider-press style screw and crank, interchangeable forms, and stainless-steel sheets.
-The wood is cut to size and shape, made as thin as possible, then preparation for bending begins.
+One of the most magical elements in the art of luthiery is bending wood into guitar sides.
+You are taking something thin and fragile that is very stiff and bending it into a series of curves in order to become a guitar.
+It is literally defying common sense that this is even possible yet it is.
+I use a side bending device that features 3 150 watt light bulbs a cider-press style screw and crank, interchangeable forms and stainless-steel sheets.
+The wood is cut to size and shape made as thin as possible and then preparation for bending begins.

-Just as the machine reaches its temperature, the wood is placed in the hot water for a minute or so, until it is completely hot and wet.
-I then quickly wrap it in alumimum foil to retain the heat and moisture.
-It is then slid between the 2 steel sheets, and the machine is cranked down, forming the waist of the guitar.
-Sliding shoes are attached to springs, which are quickly and cleanly pulled along the form, forcing the steel into the shape of the form itself.
+Just as the machine reaches its temperature the wood is placed in the hot water for a minute or so until it is completely hot and wet.
+I then quickly wrap it in aluminium foil to retain the heat and moisture.
+It is then slid between the 2 steel sheets and the machine is cranked down forming the waist of the guitar.
+Sliding shoes are attached to springs which are quickly cleaned and pulled along the form forcing the steel into the shape of the form itself.
 This then “cooks” for about 5 minutes.
-I then turn off the light bulbs, let it cool for about 15 minutes, unhook the springs, and unscrew the waist-block, releasing the tension on the steel sheets.
-The bent wood is removed from the machine, and while still warm and slightly pliable, it is placed into a mold to dry completely.
-You can see in the final photo, that the wood has taken the shape of a guitar perfectly.
-The small gap visible in the mold at the bottom of the sides, is to be filled with an ornamental Koa and fancy marquetry end-strip.
+I then turn off the light bulbs let it cool for about 15 minutes, unhook the springs and unscrew the waist-block, releasing the tension on the steel sheets.
+The bent wood is removed from the machine and while still warm and slightly pliable, it is placed into a mold to dry completely.
+You can see in the final photo that the wood has taken the shape of a guitar perfectly.
+The small gap visible in the mold at the bottom of the sides is to be filled with an ornamental Koa and fancy marquetry end-strip.